slackapi/deno-slack-sdk/docs/events.md

 ## Events

-Custom Events provide a way for Apps to validate [message metadata](https://api.slack.com/metadata) against a pre-defined schema.
+Custom events provide a way for Apps to validate [message metadata](https://api.slack.com/metadata) against a pre-defined schema.

 ### Defining an event